 Shakespeare is negating the idea of nominative determinism—the idea that the name of something changes its essential characteristics.
 The idea of a “sweet smelling rose” is familiar to the reader, and by modifying this idea to call the rose a nameless flower, Shakespeare suggests that the name “rose” has no effect on the rose’s smell.

-In Romeo and Juliet, Romeo utters this line as part of a larger argument: that Juliet’s status as a Capulet does not change his love for her, even though he is a Montague.
+In Romeo and Juliet, Juliet says this line as part of a larger argument: that her status as a Capulet does not change his love for her, even though he is a Montague.
 This rejection of family history for the sake of love is central to the play’s tragedy.

 - An author who expects results from a first novel is in a position similar to that of a man who drops a rose petal down the Grand Canyon of Arizona and listens for the echo. —Cocktail Time by P. G. Wodehouse